carlesgutierrez/carlesgutierrez.github.io/_posts/work/2010-11-09-ciclorama-post.md

 The installation lets you to add videos from a website, and ordered in lists, and load the list in the Ciclorama.
 Ciclorama installation is composed by 5 projectors and their are projecting continuously and almost as a cylinder circle shape.
 All videos are loaded inside bubbles, and that bubble can be activated by mouse or hand interaction.

-Thanks to Jaime de los Rios and Diego Soroa for create the initial idea and lets us to develop such installation.
+Thanks to Jaime de los Rios and Diego Soroa for give us the initial idea and commission to us the installation.

-Client: Eutokia.
+Client: Eutokia and Quantics.

 This software can work in diferents modes: